askST: How do I keep myself safe while karting?

 Yes, and it is crucial to check the helmet and how it fits.
 If the helmet looks scarred, it is better not to use it, as it is likely that it had been in a bad crash.

 The helmet should be snug on the wearer’s head as it may come off in an accident if it is too loose, and its strap should be properly fastened.
-Karters with long hair should secure their locks in a net.

-“Don’t go too fast if you are not comfortable, and drive at your own pace,” said trader and amateur kart-racer Whillock Ian Alfred, who has been karting since he was 13.
+“Don’t go too fast if you are not comfortable, and drive at your own pace,” said trader and amateur kart racer Ian Alfred Whillock, who has been karting since he was 13.

 “It sometimes takes time to work up to a higher speed.
 As I tell my trainees: Rome wasn’t built in a day.
 Safety should come first.”

 Mr Whillock, 37, who became interested in karting through his father, local motorsport ace Brian Francis Whillock, said: “When we buy racing helmets, a brand-new helmet should actually be slightly too tight, rather than comfortable, especially around the cheeks.
 The crown should be well fitted.
 With rentals, pick the helmet which feels most secure.”